Covid lifted Prague's hangover. Now the city wants to quit partying

 Hrib's team is keen to reinvent Prague as a more than just a bachelor party destination.

-"We care the most for more conscientious tourists who respect that fact that tourism must not be detrimental to the lives of the locals," he said.
+"We care the most for more conscientious tourists who respect the fact that tourism must not be detrimental to the lives of the locals," he said.
 "Prague simply cannot be just an open-air museum for tourists, we need to stop the outflow of locals from the city center."

 The vast majority of international visitors doesn't venture beyond the historical city center.
 But Hrib is keen to show them Prague has a lot more to offer -- which it certainly does.